Red Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have been victorious in two of the seven contests they have been chosen as underdogs in this season.
+- The Red Sox have come away with two wins in the seven contests they have been listed as the underdogs in this season.

-- Boston has a record of 1-5 in games where bookmakers have it as underdogs of at least -105 on the moneyline.
+- This season, Boston has been at least a +110 underdog on the moneyline four times, losing each of those contests.

-- The Red Sox have an implied victory probability of 51.2% according to the moneyline set by sportsbooks for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Red Sox have a 47.6% chance of pulling out a win.

-- Boston and its opponents have hit the over in 11 of its 17 games with a total this season.
+- Games involving Boston have gone over the total set by oddsmakers in 12 of 18 chances this season.

 - The Red Sox have yet play a game with a spread this season.